-The jurisdictional boundary for the District of Ucluelet extends approximately 200 metres into the Pacific Ocean surrounding the Ucluth peninsula, as shown on Schedule A. It is the intent of the District to regulate uses contained within the water areas to the full extent of its jurisdiction.
+The jurisdictional boundary for the District of Ucluelet extends approximately 200 metres (ten surveyor's chains, or 660 feet) into the Pacific Ocean surrounding the Ucluth peninsula, as shown on Schedule A. It is the intent of the District to regulate uses contained within the water areas to the full extent of its jurisdiction.